battleshipbot/bridge/protocol.md

 ## Received (2)
 op: the opcode of this event (2)
 p: the path this was sent to
 d: the data being sent
+e: event name

 ## Someone joined (3)
 op: the opcode of this event (3)